Service:

 TL;DR

-- Service: Windows Remote Management (WinRM)
+- Service: Windows Remote Management (WS-Management)

-- Default Ports: 5985 (HTTP), 5986 (HTTPS)
+- Default ports: 5985 (HTTP), 5986 (HTTPS)